 Picasso Museum in Malaga

 Recommended by Shobha from Just Go Places

 Pablo Picasso was born in Malaga so it’s only fitting this hometown hero was honored by his city.
-Casa Natal on the corner of Plaza del Merced is Picasso’s actual birthplace and has been turned into a museum about his life but only.
-It only has a few pieces of art though.
+Casa Natal on the corner of Plaza del Merced is Picasso’s actual birthplace and has been turned into a museum about his life but only has a few pieces of art though.